S

 Investigate the Breach

-The response is running.
-But you still don’t know how they got in, whether the data left the network, or what you’re legally required to tell the board.
-The briefing is in two hours.
+You don’t know how they got in, whether data left the network, or what to tell the board.
+Briefing in two hours.

 Pick 3 of 6 lines of investigation.
 The other three stay dark.